- Home

 What we do

-We do the assessment by talking to the young person but will also contact other people involved in their lives, including parents/carers, school, social services and health professionals such as Children & Young People’s Mental Health Services (CYPMHS), previously CAMHS.
+We do the assessment by talking to the child or young person but will also contact other people involved in their lives, including parents/carers, school, social services and health professionals such as Children & Young People’s Mental Health Services (CYPMHS), previously CAMHS.
 We will also talk to the victim of the offence where possible.

 What happens when a young person gets into trouble?